cylc/cylc-doc/src/user-guide/interventions/index.rst

       .. code-block:: console

-         $ # hold all tasks after the cycle "2000"
+         $ # pause the workflow
-         $ cylc hold --after=2000 <workflow>
+         $ cylc pause <workflow>

          $ # trigger the task(s) you want to run
          $ cylc trigger <workflow>//<cycle>/<task>

-         $ # release the "hold point" to allow the workflow to continue
+         $ # unpause (play) the workflow to continue
-         $ cylc release --all <workflow>
+         $ cylc play <workflow>

 .. note::

    The difference between the workflow "paused" state and the task "held" state:

    Workflow Pause
-      When a workflow is :term:`paused <pause>`, no new jobs will be submitted.
+      When a workflow is :term:`paused <pause>` no new jobs will be submitted automatically, but you can still trigger tasks manually.
-      This gives you an opportunity to make changes to the workflow, however, if you trigger tasks, they will not run until the workflow is resumed.
+      This gives you an opportunity to make changes to the workflow.

    Task Hold
       When a task is :term:`held <hold>`, then it will not submit (if ready to submit) until released.
+If you hold a running task its job will not be affected, but it will not submit any :term:`retries <retry>` until released.